The Tragic Life Of Edward Baker Lincoln, Abraham Lincoln’s Son Who Died When He Was Only Three

 How Abraham Lincoln’s Son Died

 For fifty-two days, Eddie lingered between life and death.
 He coughed endlessly, developed a high fever, and seemed uninterested in food.
-Though Mary Lincoln rubbed balsam on his chest and tried to nurse him back to health, Edward Baker Lincoln died of likely tuberculosis on Feb.
+Though Mary Lincoln gave him medicine, rubbed balsam on his chest, fed him oatmeal and gruel, and otherwise tried her best to nurse him back to health, Edward Baker Lincoln died on Feb.
 1, 1850.
+He was three years old.

 His parents were devastated.
 Overcome with grief, Mary Lincoln tore out her hair and couldn’t even bring herself to eat.